-These turn out a sought-after euphoriant result because of their pain killing abilities for short or chronic pain.
+These produce a sought-after euphoriant result because of their pain killing abilities for short or chronic pain.

 Nervous system depressants:

-Also referred to as depressants and tranquilizers, these embody benzodiazepines, and barbiturates, a number of the most abused medication.
+Also referred to as depressants and tranquilizers, these comprise of benzodiazepines, and barbiturates, some of the most abused prescribed drugs.
 They have a relaxing, calming impact, like a warm blanket on the brain.